WildernessLabs/Meadow/README.md

 You'll need a number of developer tools installed.
 Nearly everything is done via homebrew.
 These tools are general developer tools and required libraries (as in the case of libusb).

-1. Install Homebrew [if not installed already]:
+1. Install Homebrew [if not installed already].
+This will also prompt you to install the Xcode command line tools if they're not installed.

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"